EcologyOfVisionBristol/HermitCrabPolarizationVision2023/README.md

 0. Set up git for Rstudio if necessary: [instructions](https://jennybc.github.io/2014-05-12-ubc/ubc-r/session03_git.html)
 1. Clone this repository if you haven't already done so as above ([instructions for Rstudio here](https://datacarpentry.org/rr-version-control/03-git-in-rstudio/index.html))
+2. Load the R project - `HermitCrabPolarizationVision2022.Rproj`.
-2. Install the package [`renv`](https://rstudio.github.io/renv/articles/renv.html) if not already installed.
+3. Install the package [`renv`](https://rstudio.github.io/renv/articles/renv.html) if not already installed.
-3. Run the command `renv::restore()` to install the required packages.
+4. Run the command `renv::restore()` to install the required packages.
-4. Source/run the `01_stats.R` script to reproduce the analysis.
+5. Source/run the `01_stats.R` script to reproduce the analysis.